Chūō Shinkansen: Shizuoka Prefecture dispute

 On 7 January 2022, commenting on the report, the Shizuoka Prefecture governor expressed continued opposition to construction when it could result in water levels going down, even if only during construction.
 He urged JR Central to re-investigate the possibility of returning leaking water during construction.
 On 20 January that same year, the prefecture officially called the report "insufficient", and announced that it still would not allow construction to commence.

+On 21 December 2023, during a routine press conference, JR Central’s President Niwa announced an agreement with Tokyo Electric Power Company, the Ōi River's dam operator, to diminish the volume of water extracted from the upstream dam.
+This action aims to address the anticipated impact on the Oi River’s water levels, a consequence of the construction project.
+The agreement outlines the method of reducing water intake and the concept of compensation.
+The proposal was well-received and endorsed previously by the local governing council in November 2023.

+On 2 April 2024, Governor Kawakatsu announced that he would be resigning after making statements criticised as being insulting towards certain professions.
+This came less than a week after JR Central's announcement that it would be unable to meet its goal of opening the Shinagawa-Nagoya section of the line by 2027.
+Kawakatsu's resignation was met with discussions about whether his successor would approve tunnel construction, triggering a slight rise in JR Central’s stock price.

+On May 26, 2024, the ensuing by-election was won by Yasutomo Suzuki, who was called a "Maglev Proponent" by Nikkei Asia.
+The mayor of Nagoya, a city on the maglev, also said "Mr. Suzuki has a deep understanding of industry, so I think he will get the project done quickly."
+Since the election, preliminary work has been approved and proceeding as of October 2024.

-Osaka Extension
+Osaka extension

 The government of Osaka Prefecture, as well as local corporations such as Suntory and Nippon Life, have raised concerns about the impact of the delayed construction of the Nagoya–Osaka segment on the Osaka economy.
 Politicians from the Kansai region called for, and received, state-backed loans for JR Central in order to expedite the line's construction, resulting in the opening of the extension being moved forward by up to 8 years.

-Accidents

-The construction of the Chuo Shinkansen involves a large amount of tunneling through seismically active terrain.
-As such, unexpected collapses and water leaks are relatively common.
-This section only lists accidents which seriously injured or killed people.
+Construction accidents

 On 27 October 2021, two construction workers died when part of the retaining wall of a temporary work tunnel collapsed.
 JR Central concluded that the safety checks carried out were insufficient, and vowed to make it clearer to workers which areas had and had not completed the safety checks necessary to allow for the presence of human workers going forward.